bondeveloper/patient-management/README.md

 #### Step 2
-there are two commands that I incded to add users and patients for you to save time.
+There are two commands that I included to add users and patients for you to save time.
 See below table for auth users

-this is a dummy system so we can create dummy users to fast track the process
+PS: because this is a dummy system so we can create dummy users to fast track the process

 ##### 2.1
 ssh into the container